hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterSegmentEditionUID

 The `ChapterSegmentEditionUID` is the UID of an `Edition` from the linked Matroska file/Segment specified in `ChapterSegmentUID` element.
+A `Matroska Player` MUST play these `Edition`

 ## Menu features